GNA-Tech/Integrify_FullStack_2021_08/Assignments/Pre-Assignments/README.md

 ---

 You have to create a task management page, where a user can add new tasks, and delete them individually or all of them at once.
 Reference design can be found below.
-Code the page with HTML & CSS & JS without any framework or jquery.
+Code the page with HTML & CSS & JS **without any framework or jquery**.

 ### Hint: